0xStabby/chatgpt-vim/README.md

 ### Commands

-`:Gpt` is available to either option chatgpt or openai.
+`:gpt` is available to either option chatgpt or openai.
-`:GptRun` and `:GptFile` are only available with the openai option.
+`:gptRun` and `:gptFile` are only available with the openai option.

-- `:Gpt` Prompts the user for a prompt and then uses OpenAI's GPT-3 API or ChatGPT to generate a response.
+- `:gpt` Prompts the user for a prompt and then uses OpenAI's GPT-3 API or ChatGPT to generate a response.
-- `:GptRun` Prompts the user for a command to run on the current file and then uses OpenAI's GPT-3 API to generate a response based on the contents of the current file and run log.
+- `:gptRun` Prompts the user for a command to run on the current file and then uses OpenAI's GPT-3 API to generate a response based on the contents of the current file and run log.
-- `:GptFile` Prompts the user for a prompt and then uses OpenAI's GPT-3 API to generate a response based on the contents of the current file.
+- `:gptFile` Prompts the user for a prompt and then uses OpenAI's GPT-3 API to generate a response based on the contents of the current file.

 ### Mappings

-- `gpt` Maps to the `:Gpt` command.
+- `gpt` Maps to the `:gpt` command.
-- `gpr` Maps to the `:GptRun` command.
+- `gpr` Maps to the `:gptRun` command.
-- `gpf` Maps to the `:GptFile` command.
+- `gpf` Maps to the `:gptFile` command.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>